 A good example: roller tappets.
 These eliminate the sliding friction between the cam and valve tappet by incorporating a ball bearing in the tappet to reduce friction and increase durability.
 Another one is electronic ignition and FADEC.

 In comparison, these engines are slow turning (max 2700 RPM), big bore pistons, are direct drive engines with high torque.
-Where as others run higher revolutions (4000-6000 RPM) to create power and must use a gearbox to drive the propeller and regain torque from revolutions.
+Where as others run higher revolutions (around 4000-6000 RPM) to create power and must use a gearbox to drive the propeller and regain torque from revolutions.

-Lycoming, a Textron Company located in Williamsport, PA has been producing aircraft engines since 1929 when they build a 9-cylinder radial R-680.
+Lycoming, a Textron Company located in Williamsport, PA has been producing aircraft engines since 1929 when they initially build a 9-cylinder radial R-680.
 About 25000 of these beautiful engines were built and used in Stinson to Stearman aircraft, some of these engines are still flying today.

-Lycoming is now (2008) planning to certify its engines to run on Mogas: "Lycoming Engines announced an unleaded automotive gasoline approval program for its standard compression ratio O-360 and IO-360 product lines.
+Lycoming started in 2008 to certify its engines to run on Mogas: "Lycoming Engines announced an unleaded automotive gasoline approval program for its standard compression ratio O-360 and IO-360 product lines.
 Unleaded 93 AKI automotive gasoline conforming to either Euro Norm EN228 or ASTM D4814 will be the basis of this Lycoming specified fuel.", according to Diesel Air Newsletter.

 In 2009 Lycoming announced the arrival of three new engines: the IO-233 for the light sport aircraft (LSA) market, the TIO-360-EXP for the experimental market and the TEO-540-A1A for the Lancair Evolution aircraft.
 Available in 2011.

 The IO-233 is a lightweight, electronic ignition fuel injected heavily modified O-235 (weighs some 45 lbs less) and has 100 bhp at 2400 RPM, the TIO-360-EXP is a turbo normalized, 180 bhp fuel injected capable of running on AV and mogas.

 The TEO-540-A1A is controlled by a state of the art electronic fuel injection FADEC which is single lever, with knock detection, turbo and propeller control, common rail fuel system and electronic injectors, capable of multi-fuel and advanced diagnostics.
 More in our Lycoming IE2 Engine article or the webpage of the Lycoming IE2 engine.